CInet/Data-Selfadhesivity-in-lattices/index.md

 $ podman run -w /selfadhe -it cinet/selfadhe bash -l
 ```

-A summary table of numerical data for all computations is available in the
+The summary table of numerical data for all computations is available (on
+which the table in Appendix C is based) in the [`summary.txt`](summary.txt)
-[`summary.txt`](summary.txt) file.
-Timings for all computations performed
+file.
+Timings for all computations performed in the above container on the
-in the above container on the author's laptop (single-thread performance,
+author's laptop (single-thread performance, Thinkpad T14 with Intel i7-1365U)
-Thinkpad T14 with Intel i7-1365U) can be found in [`timing.log`](timing.log).
+can be found in [`timing.log`](timing.log).

 $\newcommand{\sg}{\mathfrak{sg}}$
 $\newcommand{\gr}{\mathfrak{gr}}$